alastairpatrick/qos/README.md

 a synchronization object, it first migrates to the same core as the synchronization object, then performs the operation on the synchronization object, and finally migrates back.

+### Priority Boost

+To avoid certain task priority inversion scenarios, a mutex can optionally be configured with a boost priority.
+Consider 3 tasks: task A (highest priority), task B (middle priority) and task C (lowest priority).
+Task C acquires a mutex before task A attempts to acquire the same mutex.
+Next, task B preempts task A. The is a priority inversion because task A (the highest priority task) is waiting for task C to release the mutex.
+The fastest way to allow task A to run is to let task C continue.
+Task B should not run while task C holds the mutex, even though task B has higher priority than task C.

+To prevent this from happening the mutex can be configured with a boost priority.
+When a task acquires a mutex, the task's priority is replaced with the mutex's boost priority, but only if this results in an increase in priority.

+To use this to fix the opening example, the mutex's boost priority can be set to that of task B or higher.
+Then when task C acquires the mutex, task B cannot preempt it and there is no priority inversion.

+Note that boost priority only applies when a task runs while holding a mutex; it does _not_ apply while a task is blocked waiting for a mutex to become available.

 ### Parallel Tasks

 Tasks can execute on all cores in parallel.